iotaledger/firefly/docs/handbook/guides/environment-setup/mobile.md

 cp capacitor-sample.config.ts capacitor.config.ts
 ```

-Modify the URL field in the newly copied file, replacing `XXX.XXX.XXX.XXX` with your local IP (will likely start with `192.168.1.XXX`):
+Modify the URL field in the newly copied file, replacing `XXX.XXX.XXX.XXX` with your local IP (will likely start with `192.168.1.XXX`, see step below for help):
 ```typescript
 const config: CapacitorConfig = {
     ...